hashicorp/vscode-terraform/README.md

 Terraform Stacks syntax highlighting recognizes language constructs from Terraform version 1.9 to 1.X.

+Terraform Search syntax highlighting recognizes language constructs from Terraform version 1.14 to 1.X.

 ![](docs/syntax.png)

 Some language constructs will highlight differently for older versions of Terraform that are incompatible with newer ways of expressing Terraform code.
 In these cases we lean toward ensuring the latest version of Terraform displays correctly and do our best with older versions.

 ### Code Navigation

-While editing, you can right-click different identifiers in Terraform and Terraform Stacks files to take advantage of several convenient commands:
+While editing, you can right-click different identifiers in Terraform, Terraform Stacks and Terraform Search files to take advantage of several convenient commands:

 - `Go to Definition` (`F12`) navigates to the code that defines the construct where your cursor is.
 This command is helpful when you're working with Terraform modules and variables defined in other files than the currently opened document.
 - `Peek Definition` (`Alt+F12`) displays the relevant code snippet for the construct where your cursor is directly in the current editor instead of navigating to another file.